-A public fund must have at all times appointed an investment manager and an administrator, which must satisfy the FSC's "fit and proper" criteria.
+Public, private and professional funds must have at all times appointed an investment manager and an administrator, which must satisfy the FSC's "fit and proper" criteria.
 There is no requirement for either the investment manager or the administrator to be located in the BVI.
 An investment manager or administrator generally satisfies the FSC's fit and proper criteria if it both: